 I saw Mark Flesher’s 2011 O’Shaunessy review the other day and was reminded about how much I love their wines.
 They are hard to find out here in Florida, so when you see them on the wine list, grab them!
 They had both a 2015 and 2016 vintage, so we decided to do a comparison.
 The 2016 is a blend of 80% Cabernet Sauvignon, 8% Malbec, 5% Merlot, 3% St. Macaire, 2% Cabernet Franc and 2% Petit Verdot.
 Even with decanting the 2016 for over an hour, it still was too tight.
 Drinkable, but compared to the 2015, it is still not ready.
-It will be very good in time. — a year ago
+It will be very good in time. — 2 years ago